CommunityToolkit/Labs-Windows/components/SegmentedControl/samples/SegmentedControl.md

 # Segmented control

 The `Segmented` control is a control to be used for configuring a view or setting.
-It's based off `ListViewBase` and support single and multi-selection.

 ## The basics